-Send data to LiveRamp
+Send customer profiles to LiveRamp

 LiveRamp allows clients to combine customer data from various online and offline sources, centering around the use of web cookies that allow websites to remember visitors.